ttopper/CPSC128/docs/06_Functions/11_Documenting_modules_and_functions.md

 this is an artificial test module.'''

 def test_fn_1():
     '''This is the first test function.
     It doesn't do anything.'''
     return

 def test_fn_2():
     '''This is the second test function which also does nothing.''' return
 ```

 In an actual module these docstrings would be helpful to a programmer reading your code by explaining what the module and each function in it were designed to do.
-You can see lots of real examples in the standard library[^*] modules.
+You can see lots of real examples in the [standard library modules](https://docs.python.org/3/py-modindex.html).

 Python also has built-in commands that extract this documentation.
 Recall that when we import a module in the shell we can use `dir` to see it's attributes.
 Here's an example for a real module, `math`,